Anna Sui: Early life and family origins

 Sui is a second-generation Chinese-American born in Detroit, Michigan.
 Her father, Paul Sui (蕭惠光 (Xiāo Huìguāng)) and mother, Grace Sui Fang (方光琪 (Fāng Guāngqí)) met while studying at the Sorbonne in Paris where Sui's father was studying engineering and her mother, painting.
 Her paternal grandparents were Xiao Yulan (蕭毓蘭 (Xiāo Yùlán)), a Tahitian-Chinese businessman, and his wife Qiu Daidi (丘帶娣 (Qiū Dàidì)).
-Her maternal grandparents were Fang Chih, a Chinese diplomat and his Japanese wife Fang I-chih (born Masue Ueki).
+Her maternal grandparents were Fang Chih, a Chinese diplomat and his Japanese wife named Fang I-chih (born Masue Ueki).

 Sui is a matrilineal descendant of the prominent Fang clan of Tongcheng, Anhui, notable for its many scholars and philosophers.
 She is an 18th generation descendant of Fang Bao, an influential Chinese poet who founded the Tongcheng School of literary prose popular throughout the Qing Empire.
 Notable ancestors also include Fang Gongcheng, tutor of the imperial palace, and Fang Guancheng, Viceroy of Zhili seated at Tianjin from 1749 to 1768 amongst other Qing era scholars.
 Her niece is actress and model Chase Sui Wonders.

 By the time she was four years old, Sui knew she wanted to be a fashion designer.
 Sui's mother taught her about putting together a wardrobe, bringing a young Sui with her to shop for fabrics.
 Sui would spend hours watching her mother sew and would collect the fabric scraps to clothe her Barbie dolls and her brothers' army action figures.
 Through this process, Sui learned the basics of making clothing and soon she was putting together her own outfits.
 This was accomplished by buying pattern pieces for the sleeves of a dress, and swapping them to match other dresses, to create her own look for the garments.